anthonymobile/njbuswatcher_2020/README.md

 ## NOW

+**wwwAPI.py**
+- add an `__init__` and `def get_tripdash` function call by copying code / does what's in the trip_dash handler in **reportcard.py** now - for the top panel of route.html (easy)

 **route.html**

-nav at top
+- map
-    -
+    - fix full-width display
-    - add buttons to jump to the page sections
+- reengineer so there is no other pages below this - route.html shows everything

-top section
+- top section
-    - add headsign, e.g. To Hoboken (bus 5630)
+    - add headsign, e.g. To Hoboken (easy)
+    - integrate view from trip_dash into here. e.g. get rid of 5-stop limit, show the whole line (medium)
     - add stop that we are approaching? (hard)
-    - url_for link for from Bus header to --> trip.html

-bottom section
+- bottom section
-    - stops listed in small cards with grade/performance summary  -- click to --> stop.html

-**trip.html**
-    - detail trip card
-    - after trip_dash.html

-**stop.html**
-    - detail for each stop (same as current stop.html)
+    - change it to cards with metrics about each stop

 **index.html**
     - fix route display on map